michelhilg/data-engineering-tlc-data/2_Instructions.md

 ## Step 2.
 Set up a VM Instance Inside GCP

 2.1 Inside this Google Project, go to Compute Engine.
 2.2.
-Click on create an instance and fill the fields properly
+Click on create an instance and fill the fields properly.

 ![2](./images/VmInstance.PNG "VM Instance")